 Specifications for the Submission of Figures and Artwork

 Figures must be provided as separate electronic files.
 Electronic images supplied separately should be saved as PDF, EPS, TIFF or BMP files.
 JPEG format should not be used for line drawings.
 It is very important that all electronic images be provided as high-resolution files.
-Photographic images (black & white or color) should be saved at a resolution of 300 dpi minimum.
-Line art should be saved between 600 and 1200 dpi.
-Full captions and photo credits (if necessary) should be provided for each photo and figure.
-All images should be clearly labeled as to figure number.
-Top should be indicated if it is not immediately apparent.
-The position of each figure should be indicated in the text.
+Photographic images (black and white or color) should be saved at a resolution of 300 dpi minimum.
+Line art should be saved at between 600 and 1200 dpi.
+Full captions and photo credits or permissions (if necessary) should be provided for each photo and figure.
+All image filenames should contain the figure number.
 Figure captions and figures should be displayed on separate pages, at the end of the manuscript.

 EXAMPLE: Figure 1.
 Figure caption.